-South Korea Lee So-hee lives alone in Seoul but recently has a new joy: taking care of a small rock given to her by a friend.
+South Korean Lee So-hee lives alone in Seoul but recently has a new joy: taking care of a small rock given to her by a friend.

 The 30-year-old office worker treats her stone like a pet.
-"Talking to it and buying it personal items can make you feel less lonely and a little happier," Lee said.
+"Talking to it and buying it personal items can make you feel less lonely and a little happier," said Lee.

-Keeping rocks as pets is a strange trend that has been around since the 1970s in the United States, but has only recently emerged in South Korea.
-Workers in this country have long work weeks and are pressured to find unusual ways to relax and heal their souls.
-Some people lie in coffins and hold their own funerals, meditate in prison, or compete in competitions for the longest sitting time.
-“Raising rocks” instead of animals is the latest way to relax.
+Keeping rocks as pets is a strange trend that has been around in the US since the 1970s but has only recently emerged in South Korea.
+Workers in this country have long work weeks and are under pressure to find unusual ways to relax and heal their souls.
+Some people lie in coffins and organize their own funerals, meditate in prison, or participate in competitions for the longest sitting time.
+"Raising rocks" instead of animals is the latest way to relax.

-Lee, who works for a pharmaceutical company, calls his rock "little girl" and always covers it with soft towels as blankets.
+Lee, who works in a pharmaceutical company, calls his rock "little girl" and always covers it with soft towels.

-"Sometimes I also confide in it (the rock) about what's happening at work.
-Of course the rock is inanimate, but I feel comfortable like I'm talking to a dog," Lee said.
+"Sometimes I confide in it (the rock) about what's happening at work.
+Of course the rock is inanimate, but I feel comfortable like I'm talking to a puppy," Lee said.

 Ko Hyun-seo, 28, of Gimje City, named his rock "Is Real."
 In addition to providing "accommodation," Ko also specially made his rock a farmer's straw hat.